serjmax/ACDC/microwave-repair.md

 ---
 layout: index
 keyword: Microwave repair
-title: Diagnostic and repair microwaves
+title: Diagnostic and repair microwave
-subtitle: "Fast and professional appliances services.
+subtitle: "Fast and professional diagnostic and repair microwave.
 Servicing all brands of microwaves.
-Work in Dallas, TX and surrounding areas."
+We work in Dallas, TX and surrounding areas."
 ---